kumoru/kumoru-docs.github.io/index.md

 ### Cloud First

 Currently Kumoru only runs applications on AWS however additional public clouds will be allowed in the future.
-This means that applications can take full advantage of what AWS has to offer (RDS, S3, etc).
+This means that applications can take full advantage of what AWS has to offer (RDS, S3, DynamoDB, etc).